 6. PDF version of your blog post

 Repurposing old blog posts into mini-books is a great way to get more mileage out of content + offer readers extra help.
 Create one for each topic covered in your blog.
 Beacon.by is excellent for this.
-In literally 90 seconds you can turn a bunch of posts about the same topics and turn it into a ebook.
+In literally 90 seconds you can turn a bunch of posts about the same topics and turn them into an E-book.

-For my popular post on creating videos with Adobe Spark I including a downloadable step-by-step guide with detailed instructions and photos pictures for creating stunning videos with Adobe Sparks in a PDF.
+For my popular post on creating videos with Adobe Spark I include a downloadable step-by-step guide with detailed instructions and photos or pictures for creating stunning videos with Adobe Spark in a PDF.